Chapter 7.1. Complex Loops

 The steps of the "prime checking algorithm" are given below in bigger detail:

-• We declare the variable n, to which we assign the integer passed by the console.
+, to which we assign the integer passed by the console. - We create a

-• We create a is_prime boolean with an initial value of True.
-We assume that a number is prime until proven otherwise.
+.
+We assume that a number is prime until proven otherwise. - We create a

-• In the body of the loop, we check if n, divided by the current value has a remainder.
-If there is no reminder from the division, then we change is_prime to False and exit the loop through the break operator.
+, divided by the current value has a remainder.
+If there is no reminder from the division, then we changeis_prime

-• Depending on the value of is_prime we print whether the input number is prime (True) or composite (False).
+we print whether the input number is prime (True

 Here is a sample implementation of the prime checking algorithm, described above: